There are several benefits for manufacturers to invest in energy-efficient processes and technologies, including:

 See the Energy Rating website for a searchable database of electric motors with information on energy efficiency.

-See the Motors and variable speed drives guide for more information.
+To read more, see the Motors and variable speed drives guide.

 When compressed air load has been reduced and leaks in the distribution network have been repaired, a correctly sized compressor can be installed to increase energy efficiency.